-Emily Gentry, RN, BSN, OCNSarah Cannon Cancer Institute at Medical City Healthcare
+Emily Gentry, BSN, RN, HON-ONN-CG, OCNSarah Cannon Cancer Institute at Medical City Healthcare

 Gentry has been engaged in supporting cancer patients and their families for more than 30 years.
 Across her oncology career, she has worked as an oncology and hematology nurse at the bedside, chemotherapy infusion nurse, research study nurse, navigator, patient education leader, community outreach liaison, and oncology program director, leading care teams that support patients with cancer and their family members.
 A graduate of Baylor University School of Nursing, Dallas, TX, Gentry joined HCA in 2014 after a 28-year career with Baylor Healthcare System.
 While at Baylor, she collaborated with colleagues to develop and grow the organization’s efforts with cancer survivorship and patient navigation, working first with Baylor University Medical Center, Dallas, and then Baylor Medical Center, Plano.
 While at the latter facility, she was recognized as Nurse of the Year in 2011.
 She developed numerous community-facing programs while at Baylor and with HCA to support patients with cancer and their families.
 In addition to Gentry’s professional oncology work, she enjoys serving the community as a volunteer with the American Cancer Society, North Texas Komen, and Leukemia & Lymphoma Society.